Special Hiring Programs

-The highly successful Aborginal Youth Internship Program is for Aboriginal youth who live in B.C.
-The government assignments are typically for nine months, followed by three months in an Aboriginal organization.
+The highly successful Indigenous Youth Internship Program is for Indigenous youth who live in B.C.
+The government assignments are typically for nine months, followed by three months in an Indigenous organization.

 Work-Able is a post-secondary internship program for graduates with disabilities.
 Find out how your ministry can be involved in this program.

-The Co-operative Education Training Program is for students enrolled in a recognized co-operative education program at a participating post-secondary institution.
+The Co-op Program is for students enrolled in a recognized co-operative education program at a participating post-secondary institution.
 Work assignments integrate students' academic studies with related hands-on experience in their field of choice.

-To learn more about the program, please visit the Co-operative Education Training Program page on MyHR.
+To learn more about the program, please visit the Co-op Program page on MyHR.

 Youth Employment Program